camunda/camunda-docs-manual/content/reference/spin/xml/04-querying-xml.md

 # Querying with Namespaces

-To use namespaces in spin with xml you can choose one of the following methods or combine both of them.
+To use namespaces in spin with XML, you can choose one of the following methods or combine both of them.

 ## 1. Using a Single Prefix - URI Pair